 How is mezcal different from tequila?

 Technically, all tequila is mezcal.
-This term refers to spirits made from the agave plant, while tequila refers to a specific type of mezcal that can only be made from blue Weber agave in five Mexican states.
+This term refers to spirits made from the agave plant, after harvesting, while tequila refers to a specific type of mezcal that can only be made from blue Weber agave in five Mexican states.
 Mezcal can be made from a wide variety of agave varieties in nine Mexican states.

 Efficiency for a Global Market